ICYMI: PA Chamber Op-Ed Highlights Pro-Business Budget Wins

 K-12 Education

-• Adds roughly $1 billion in new K-12 public education funding.
+• Adds $872 million in new K-12 public education funding.
 This includes:

-• A $100 million increase in special education spending.
+• $40 million increase in special education spending; and

-• A $526 million dollar increase in the Ready-to-Learn Block Grant.
+• $562 million increase in the adequacy line through the Ready-to-Learn Block Grant.

-• Increases the allocation for the Educational Improvement Tax Credit by $70 million, from $470 million to $540 million.
-This includes:
+• Increases the allocation for the Educational Improvement Tax Credit by $50 million, from $540 million to $590 million, with the entire increase directed to scholarships for students attending economically disadvantaged schools.

 Higher Education